According to the Exit Planning Institute’s State of Owner Readiness Survey:

 - Only three percent operate at the fourth generation and beyond.

 I absolutely believe that “Exit Planning is the Best Business Planning.”
-This is true even for the business owner who has no intention of selling their business at this time.
+This is true even for the business owner who has no intention of selling their business at this time, although they may get some help with this in the future by visiting CGK Business Sales, or a business broker near them, when it is time to sell.
 I fully subscribe to the Exit Planning Institute’s description of the Five Stages of Exit Planning and that exit planning is a long-term process and not a one-time event.
 I’d like to briefly discuss these five stages.

 The Five Stages of Exit Planning